susik17/tetris/README.md

 2. Open a terminal and navigate to the `src` directory that contains the `tetris` package.

-3. Compile the Java source files:
+3. Compile and Run Java source files:

    javac tetris/*.java
-4.Run the game with:

    java tetris.TetrisUI